 Many nootropic supplements opt for choline bitartrate as their source of choline, and in doing so they compromise quality for cost.
 By weight, this ingredient contains 41% choline, which is a sizable density when compared against other nootropic choline sources.

-However, in terms of cognition enhancement, there's a major problem with choline bitartrate supplement: this form is very ineffective at crossing the blood-brain barrier.
+However, in terms of cognition enhancement, there's a major problem with choline bitartrate supplement: this form of choline is very ineffective at crossing the blood-brain barrier.

 Put simply: choline bitartrate does not work.

-More specifically, choline bitartrate doesn't work in humans.
+More specifically, choline bitartrate supplements don't work in human adults.

-In rats, the influence of dietary choline on free choline levels was found to be significant.
-One rat study found choline supplementation to promote circulating choline levels by 52% as compared to the choline-free control group – although acetylcholine synthesis was not significantly improved.1 In a separate rat model of brain injury, the supplementation of choline bitartrate was found to improve spatial memory and histological neuronal impairments.2
+In rats, however, the influence of dietary choline on free choline levels was found to be significant.
+One rat study found choline supplementation to promote circulating choline levels by 52% as compared to the choline-free control group – although acetylcholine synthesis was not significantly improved.1 In a separate research study concerning a rat model of brain injury, the supplementation of choline bitartrate was found to improve spatial memory and histological neuronal impairments.2

 The healthy, young, human model, on the other hand, demonstrated no acute effects on memory performance and learning following 2 - 2.5 g of choline bitartrate supplementation.3 Again, this is likely due to choline bitartrate's inefficiency at crossing the blood-brain barrier.